 (6) interactions between stellar winds and the interstellar medium

 There are always some research opportunities for students.
-If you are interested in any of these topics and related ideas, please do not hesitate to contact me!
+If you are interested in any of these topics and related ideas, please contact me!

 Far-infrared emission from OH+ molecules was detected for the first time from planetary nebulae based on observations made as part of the Herschel Planetary Nebula Survey (HerPlaNS, Dr. Ueta is the PI of this project) and other programs.